 Also, you may be well aware that safety issues in the workplace can be expensive and even mean the end of your business entirely.
 The best way to mitigate safety concerns, hazards, and issues before anything gets out of hand is with workplace safety meetings.

-Safety meetings can give your employees and managers the tools they need to keep creating a safe work environment, while also empowering them to find solutions for unsafe practices.
+Not meeting regularly or effectively can put your entire team and business at risk.
+Safety meetings create a culture of speaking out, looking out for one another, and sharing lessons and best practices.
+They can give your employees and managers the tools they need to keep creating a safe work environment, while also empowering them to find solutions for unsafe practices.

 To find the right frequency of meetings, try to pinpoint how engaged workers are, and at what time of day.
 You don't want to have too many meetings, making them ineffective, nor do you want to have too few.
 Many businesses find a happy medium around weekly or bi-monthly safety meetings, but you can always adapt.